alexgeorgousis/csproject/README.md

-Final year Computer Science project at The University of Sussex.
+Final year Computer Science project at the University of Sussex.

-Use Genetic Programming to develop interpretable Reinforcement Learning agents.
+Using Genetic Programming to develop interpretable Reinforcement Learning agents.